jitsi/handbook/docs/dev-guide/android-sdk.md

 Broadcasted when the local participant's video is muted or unmuted. `data` contains the following information:

 - `muted`: an integer indicating whether the video is muted or not.
-0 means unmuted, 4 means muted.
+0 means unmuted, and 4 means muted.

 ##### READY_TO_CLOSE

-The SDK is ready to be closed / dismised.
+The SDK is ready to be closed / dismissed.

 ### Broadcasting Actions